 Official Transcripts – Official documents summarizing a student’s academic progression at an educational institution.

-Pan-Canadian Protocol on Transferability of University Credits (PDF) – A statement describing transferability between universities across Canada.
+Pan-Canadian Protocol on Transferability of University Credits (PDF) – A statement describing transferability between research-intensive universities across Canada.

 Pre-requisite – A Course or credit that must be completed before a more advanced course can be taken (e.g., “pre-requisites” of this course offering).